 1. Total Depravity is the condition of man before he becomes a Christian.
 He is born the first time with a body and soul (Jn 3:6).
 However, his soul is dead (Eph 2:1), having been conceived in sin (Ps 51:5).
 There are serious implications of this precarious condition: (1) Separation from God, for “the understanding [is] darkened, being alienated from the life of God through ignorance…because of the blindness of [the] heart.”
 (Eph 4:18; Col 1:21); (2) Paralyzation of Spiritual Faculties, for “can the Ethiopian change his skin, or the leopard his spots?
 Then may ye also do good, that are accustomed to do evil?”
 (Jer 13:23; Rom 3:10-18); (3) Condemnation by Divine Judgment, for “it is appointed unto men once to die, but after this the judgment.”
 (Heb 9:27; 2 Pet 3:3-7; (4) Subjugation to Sin and Satan, for the ungodly walk “according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience.”
 (Eph 2:2; 2 Cor 4:4).

 II.
 The Doctrine of God.
 The question is asked, how can a sinner become a saint?
-The middle three points stand connected to each other, highlighting the TriUne God and His sovereign grace in saving sinful men.
+The middle three points stand connected to each other, highlighting the work of the TriUne Jehovah under the terms and promises of the covenant of grace.

 1. Unconditional Election.
-Although God is under no obligation to save sinners, the Father has graciously chosen a certain number of the human race unto everlasting life.
-His gracious will is conditioned upon Himself alone, for the elect are “predestinated according to the purpose of Him Who worketh all things after the counsel of His own will.”
-(Eph 1:11) Indeed, God did not choose His people based on a foreknowledge of who might believe on Christ, but rather, His foreknowledge of those that do believe on Christ is based on His eternal decree.
-(Acts 15:18; Rom 9:11) God has chosen to save the elect in order that they might be “holy and without blame before [Christ] in love,” and that His sovereign will might be “to the praise of the glory of His grace.”
+God the Father took the lead in this gracious covenant by setting His eternal love upon a remnant of human race.
+His sovereign will is conditioned upon Himself alone, for the elect are “predestinated according to the purpose of Him Who worketh all things after the counsel of His own will.”
+(Eph 1:11) Indeed, the Father did not choose His people based on a foreknowledge of who might believe on Christ, but rather, His foreknowledge of those that do believe on Christ is based on His eternal decree.
+(Acts 15:18; Rom 9:11) Forthwith, the Father gave these particular persons to God the Son, who agreed to assume the role of Redeemer, that the elect might be “holy and without blame before [Christ] in love,” and that His sovereign will might be “to the praise of the glory of His grace.”
 (Eph 1:4-6)

 2. Limited Atonement.
-In the fullness of time, God the Father sent His only begotten Son to redeem the elect.
+In the fullness of time, God the Father sent His only begotten Son to assume a human nature, that in the person of Jesus Christ, He might redeem the elect.
 The law and justice of God requires a satisfaction for the sins of His people, wherefore Jesus Christ as the Covenant Representative, became “obedient unto death, even the death of the cross” and “put away sin by the sacrifice of Himself.”
 (Phil 2:8; Heb 9:26) Thus, “by one offering He hath perfected forever them that are sanctified.”
 (Heb 10:14) His atoning death was designed for the elect alone, for Jesus declared, “I came down from heaven, not to do Mine own will, but the will of Him that sent Me.
 And this is the Father’s will which hath sent Me, that of all which He hath given Me I should lose nothing.”
 (Jn 6:35-40)